 9. Jordan Almonds

 What could be worse than eating pure sugar?
 A big ball of marshmallow coated in sugar.
-While Peeps may be an iconic Easter candy, unless your under the age of eight or have an addiction to pixie sticks, these things are pretty terrible.
+While Peeps may be an iconic Easter candy, unless you are under the age of eight, have a massive sweet tooth, or have an addiction to pixie sticks, these things are pretty terrible.
+These marshmallow chicks can stick with the marshmallow eggs.

 7. Sweet Tarts Chicks, Ducks, and Bunnies

 Despite how cute these little tart and sweet treats are, they still taste like chalk.
-We'll pass.
+We'll pass on these Sweetarts variety pack.

 6. Whopper's Mini Robin Eggs